tfatykhov/WinkRedNode/Flows/HoneyLyric/README.md

 <img src='images/connect.jpg'/>

 ###  If all things went according to plan you should see in the your Node-RED debug console the "access_token and refresh_token"
+### Donations
+Donations are always welcome.
+They will help us keep this project up and running and add support to more devices and services! you can use PayPal or google wallet.

+* Will Scarangello: wscambo@gmail.com